Annexure J for Passport: Complete 2026 Guide & Format

 An annexure J for passport is an official, jointly signed declaration form used by a married couple to include the name of a spouse in the Indian passport in the absence of a marriage certificate.
 The Memorandum of Marriage, initially issued by the Ministry of External Affairs (MEA), is a recognised document to ease the process and be issued as a valid proof of marriage for passport purposes.

-Annexure J v Certificate of Marriage
+Annexure J Certificate of Marriage

-The charts below compare the use of Annexure J with a traditional marriage certificate when applying for a passport.
+The charts below compare the use of Annexure J with a traditional marriage certificate when applying for a passport:

 Feature